| | | | | | | | | | |

 Popular Pizza ~ Nut, Soy, & Corn-Free

 Calzone anyone?
 This popular pizza dough recipe is the same one I use for a calzone.
-You can make two 12″ pizzas with one batch of the dough or two large calzones.
+You can make two 12″ pizzas with one batch of dough or two large calzones.

-I am sad to say this is not a gluten-free recipe; but don’t worry I have a wonderful one to share, GF Thin Pizza Crust.
+I am sad to say this is not a gluten-free recipe; but don’t worry, I have a wonderful one to share, GF Thin Pizza Crust.

 Popular Pizza Makes 2 -12″ pizzas